jmariscal-harana/dummy-problems/README.md

 | **weighted avg**  | 0.979         |       0.978       |      0.978        | 46        |

 ### Reproducing results
 Run `notebooks/classifier_pets.ipynb` to reproduce the results.
+The confusion matrix and ROC figures are both displayed and saved to `notebooks/`.

 > [!NOTE]
 > The `pets_baseline.ckpt` checkpoint can be downloaded from [Google Drive](https://drive.google.com/drive/folders/12ps_EMCZIZQETBm3mvWmZ7_Y4iw_uRms).
 To avoid code modifications, save the checkpoint under a newly created `weights/` folder.